< Back

 Objectives:

-Osteosarcoma is a rare type of malignant mesenchymal tumor of bone in horses.
-In the majority of cases they occur in the mandible of young horses.
-Most osteosarcomas described in literature are osteoblastic or fibroblastic osteosarcomas.
+Osteosarcoma is a rare type of malignant mesenchymal tumour of bone in horses.
+In most cases they occur in the mandible of young horses.
+Most osteosarcomas described in the literature are osteoblastic or fibroblastic osteosarcomas.
 There is only 1 case described of a horse with a chondroblastic osteosarcoma occurring in the humerus.
-This case report describes the histopathologic findings, surgical treatment and short-term follow-up of a mesenchymal neoplasm suggestive of chondroblastic osteosarcoma in the right maxillary and frontal sinus.
+This case report describes the histopathologic findings, surgical treatment and short-term follow-up of a mesenchymal neoplasm suggestive of chondroblastic osteosarcoma in the right maxillary and frontal sinuses.

 Methods:

-A 21-year-old Dutch Warmblood was admitted to the clinic with a stridor, right sided exophthalmos and facial deformity.
+A 21-year-old Dutch Warmblood was admitted to the clinic with stridor, right sided exophthalmos and facial deformity.
 Endoscopic examination did not reveal the cause of the clinical signs.
-On radiographic examination there was evidence of a homogenous opacity in the right rostral and caudal maxillary sinus and right frontal sinus.
+On radiographic examination, there was a homogenous opacity in the right rostral and caudal maxillary sinuses and right frontal sinus.

 Complete removal of the mass was performed in the standing horse.
 A right maxillary and frontal bone flap were created.
-Elevation of the bone flaps exposed an expansive and invasive beige-brown colored and partially mineralized soft mass.
-The mass was removed by blunt excision and histopathological analysis was performed.
+Elevation of the bone flaps exposed an expansive and invasive beige-brown coloured and partially mineralized soft mass.
+The mass was removed by blunt dissection.
 Histopathology results were suggestive of a chondroblastic osteosarcoma.
-Short-term follow-up at 3 months post-operative revealed no radiographic signs of opacity in the sinuses, almost complete resolution of the stridor and improvement of the exophthalmos and facial deformity.
+Follow-up 3 months post-operatively revealed no radiographic signs of opacity in the sinuses, almost complete resolution of the stridor and improvement in the exophthalmos and facial deformity.

 Conclusions: